Bring your Mailchimp forms over to ConvertKit

 In the General styles tab, you’ll also find options for changing the colors of your header and content.

-On the other hand, click your form text to load Header styles and Subheader styles settings in the right sidebar for changing your text’s font color, font size, and font weight.
+Additionally, you can click your form text to load Header styles and Subheader styles settings in the right sidebar for changing your text’s font color, font size, and font weight.
 Here’s what the Header styles menu looks like:

 Finally, click your form button to launch settings for customizing the button’s font color, background color, border radius, and font weight.